First Home Super Saver Scheme

 Can I use my super to buy my first home?

 If you’re a first home buyer, you can use part of your super to help buy your first home.
-You can ask the ATO to release up to $30,000, plus the associated earnings, of your voluntary contributions or salary sacrifice payments made after 1 July 2017, which can help with your deposit.
+You can ask the Australian Taxation Office (ATO) to release up to $30,000, plus the associated earnings, of your voluntary after-tax contributions or salary sacrifice payments made after 1 July 2017, which can help with your deposit.

 It’s all through a government initiative called the First home super saver (FHSS) scheme.

-Only superannuation that you have paid yourself, such as personal or salary sacrifice contributions can be used, not contributions made by your employers.
+Only superannuation contributed by you, such as personal voluntary after tax or salary sacrifice contributions can be used, not contributions made by your employer(s).
 You must also be an eligible first home buyer.

 If you do choose to take up the scheme, once approved you can withdraw funds to use towards a deposit or the balance of your first home.
 Remember, you’ll need to show that you’re accessing your super from your account solely for the purpose of buying your home in Australia.